WHO IS A LONE WORKER?

 Lone worker protection features and functionalities

 Many circumstances require dedicated solutions to improve the safety of lone workers or people facing risky situations alone.
-Personal alarms complemented with short range devices and connected with the alarm receiving center establish a full system for lone worker protection and telecare.
+Lone worker protection functions are specific features designed for lone worker alarm devices enabling to alert help and locate the lone worker in distress as fast as possible.

 TWIG Product Offer - More Than a Device